syllerim/mlops-llmops-lab/MLflow/README.md

 # Sentiment Analysis with MLflow Tracking

-For this exercise I've taken used the NLP module assignment from the KeepCoding AI Bootcamp.
+For this exercise I've used the NLP module assignment from the KeepCoding AI Bootcamp.
 You can find the original NLP lab repository [here](https://github.com/syllerim/nlp-lab).

 The goal of this assignment is to implement a full sentiment analysis pipeline with MLflow tracking to monitor experimentation, metrics, and artifacts.